-Each activity can be used independently, or several used together to make a longer session, depending on your young people, time, space, and available resources.
+Each activity can be used independently, or several used together to make a longer session, depending on your children, time, space, and available resources.

-At the end of the pack, you can find Additional Notes for Educators which includes some top tips, and the Curriculum map, which breaks down the curriculum outcomes for each activity.
+At the end of the pack, you can find Additional Notes for Educators which includes some top tips, and the Curriculum Links, which breaks down the curriculum outcomes for each activity.

-Section 1 Connecting to the Coast

-Section 2 Exploring Coastal Creatures

-Section 3 Key Threats and How We Can Help
+Section 1 Connecting to the Coast Section 2 Exploring Coastal Creatures Section 3 Key Threats and How To Help

-Our Coastline
+Scottish Coastline